viraj-kamat/illumio-challenge/README.md

 All processed python rules are stored in a python dictionary key:value pair.
 The memory footprint could be large but lookup time would be less.

 Testcases that could be look into :
 1. Stress testing : A very large csv file with ~500k inputs could be generated to test the performance of the script.
-This script could simultaneiusly be called by multiple processes to perform a lookup - we want to identify how multiple incoming packets can be looked up without causing high latency
+This script could simultaneously be called by multiple processes to perform a lookup - we want to identify how multiple incoming packets can be looked up without causing high latency

 2. Sanity checks : Is the port/protocol/ip-address of a valid type.